 He began his career in the industry as a bartender at a Kansas City icon, Pierpont’s at Union Station in 1999.
 By the time of his departure in 2004, he held the position of sommelier and created the bar’s 48 page cocktail menu.
+His thirst for knowledge of wine and classic mixology led him to become a fine wine specialist for Major Brands.
+This career change suited him well as he gained a greater understanding of the import business, retail sales, and learned about the different styles of restaurant wine lists.
+However, it wasn’t long before Maybee’s entrepreneurial nature needed to come out.
 In 2006, he opened JP Wine Bar and Coffee House in Kansas City as co-owner and general manager.
 JP’s phenomenal success allowed Maybee to invest further in his beverage education and pursue other ventures.

-His creative libations have received national acclaim being featured in such top-tier publications as Wine Enthusiast, Food and Wine, Market Watch, The New Yorker, Vogue, GQ, Esquire, Vanity Fair, Mr. Boston’s Official Bartender’s Guide, Imbibe, The Bartenders Gin Compendium, and Bartender Magazine.
+His creative libations have received national acclaim being featured in such top-tier publications as Wine Enthusiast, Food and Wine, Imbibe, Mutineer Magazine, Market Watch, The New Yorker, Vogue, GQ, Esquire, Vanity Fair, Mr. Boston’s Official Bartender’s Guide, The Bartenders Gin Compendium, and Bartender Magazine.
 Gaz Regan’s Annual Manual for Bartenders named him one of 8 “Fabulous Innovators” in 2011 for his technique for smoking whiskey, and his original cocktail, the “Smokin’ Choke” was awarded Innovative Cocktail of the Year in 2010 by the Institute for Cocktail Excellence.